Prince Charles’ Wife Camilla Takes A Shot Of Rum After Showing Some Skin In Bathing Suit

 Prince Charles and his wife, Camilla, Duchess of Cornwall, seem to be enjoying their 12-day tour of the Caribbean very much.

-According to People Magazine, Prince Charles and Camilla have been spotted enjoying an array of activities during their time there, and Camilla even got into the spirit by taking a shot of run.
+According to People Magazine, Prince Charles and Camilla have been spotted enjoying an array of activities during their time there, and Camilla even got into the spirit by taking a shot of rum.

 During their fourth day on the tour, the pair made a stop in Kingstown.
 The royal couple had a full itinerary of events that all included female empowerment and environmental preservation.
 However, that doesn’t mean they didn’t stop to have some fun.

 During the day, Camille wore a light pink kaftan and breezy white slacks.
 She also carried a white parasol to help shield her from the hot sun.
-During her time there, she was handed a shot of passion fruit run to celebrate the visit.
+During her time there, she was handed a shot of passion fruit rum to celebrate the visit.

-In a photo from the day, the Duchess is seen with a huge smile on her face as she carries her parasol in one hand, and the small shot glass filled with run in the other.
+In a photo from the day, the Duchess is seen with a huge smile on her face as she carries her parasol in one hand and the small shot glass filled with rum in the other.

 Meanwhile, Charles was busy with his royal duties, as he met up with Lionel Richie in Barbados to discuss the singer being named as an ambassador for The Prince’s Trust International.